 I had planned on offering a forever home to a Rescue Dog when I found a dog I wanted

-Rescue is all about Control of Dog Ownership.
+Rescue is all about Control of Animal Ownership.

-Support Shelters (if possible) where dogs truly are up for Adoption.
+Support Shelters (if possible) where animals truly are up for Adoption.

 (OSPCA & Humane Societies)

-*There are few dogs available for adoption to the Public now because of Rescues collecting dogs.*
+*There are few animals available for adoption to the Public now because of Rescues collecting them.*

-Find a pup/dog needing a home before a Rescue gets a hold of it.
+Find a 🐕 or 🐈 needing a home before a Rescue gets a hold of it.

-Check Kijiji for Owners rehoming/surrendering a dog,keep your ears open,ask around.
+Check Kijiji for Owners rehoming/surrendering an animal,keep your ears open,ask around.

-To Dog Owners who surrender ill or elderly dogs to Shelters...best case they will be put down...worse case,"saved" by a Rescue in the nick of time.
+To Owners who surrender ill or elderly pets to Shelters...best case they will be put down...worse case,"saved" by a Rescue in the nick of time.

-That is not the kinder option for a dog...they deserve to be put down by your Vet with you by their side.
+That is not the kinder option for a pet...they deserve to be put down by your Vet with you by their side.

 That is a forever home & the kindest option for them.

-Consider not getting a dog if you are the type who would give up a dog at any point in its life.
+Consider not getting a pet if you are the type who would give up a 🐕 or 🐈 at any point in their life.

-There are no perfect dogs,homes or "best" matches despite what Rescues believe.
+There are no perfect dogs or cats,homes or "best" matches despite what Rescues believe.

 But there are Perfect Owners...they are called Forever Owners.